 Between 2010 –2012 she coordinated civil society input into the development of the Pacific Regional Action Plan on Women, Peace and Security (2012-2015).

 She successfully lobbied to support GPPAC Pacific to get two significant words – “climate change” – into the United Nations Security Council Resolution 2242 (2015).

 In 2020 she coordinated input in the UN Peacebuilding Architecture Review and remains actively engaged in driving a localised and inclusive peace-development-humanitarian nexus approach in inter-governmental processes.

-Sharon was a member of the UN Women-convened Civil Society Advisory Group (CSAG) on UNSCR1325+10 (2009-2010), the first UN Women Global Civil Society Advisory Group (2012-2014) and the High Level Advisory Group for the Global Study on UNSCR1325+15 (2014-2015).
-Between 2010 and 2012 she coordinated civil society input into the development of the Pacific Regional Action Plan on Women, Peace, and Security (2012-2015) as well as the GEAR campaign.
+Sharon is a member of the Generation Equality Forum Civil Society Advisory Group and a taskforce member of the WPS-Humanitarian Action Compact building on her contribution to the UN Women-convened Civil Society Advisory Group (CSAG) on UNSCR1325+10 (2009-2010), the first UN Women Global Civil Society Advisory Group (2012-2014), the High Level Advisory Group for the Global Study on UNSCR1325+15 (2014-2015) & UN Expert Group on Women and the Media (2004).

 She was included in the 1000Peacewomen for the Nobel Peace Prize (2005) and received the 2014 NGO CSW Forum Woman of Distinction award in recognition of her dedication to enable and empower community media production in print, digital story-telling, online/social media, and television to increase visibility of women and young women’s viewpoints and realities.